wilix-team/iohook/docs/manual-build.md

 * `--all` tells the script to build all supported targets.
 Useful for CI.

 Typically `build.js` is used as part of iohook's CI in order to upload newly-built binaries to NPM.
 This is thus the default behavior of the script.
-To prevent this, supply the `--no-upload` flag:
+To prevent this, supply the `--upload=false` flag:

 ```
-node build.js --no-upload
+node build.js --upload=false
 ```

 # Testing